crapougnax/stepper-motor-microserver/README.md

-# stepper-motor-microserver
+# Stepper Motor Microserver

-A python microserver to command 4 stepper motors
+A python microserver to command 4 (or more) stepper motors